Effect of Lateral Chromatic Aberration for Chart Reading in Information Visualization on Display Devices

 Kyle Koh, Bohyoung Kim, and Jinwook Seo / 2014

-We examine the effect of lateral chromatic aberration (LCA) when reading information displayed on the screen and how it leads to misinterpretation of charts and values represented.
-Although the effect can be observed from natural scenes, we focus on LCA on modern displays.
-We present a result from a user study to observe the effect on users’ judgment when reading charts on displays.
+In this paper, we explain the effect of lateral chromatic aberration (LCA) when reading information displayed on the screen and how it leads to misinterpretation of charts and values represented.
+Although the effect can be observed from natural scenes, we focus on LCA on modern display devices.
+We inform the readers of the significance of issues to those using corrective lenses, especially the high diopter eyeglasses.
+First, we explain the basics of LCA.
+Then, we present a user study to observe the effect on users’ judgment when reading charts on display devices.
 We also introduce a prototype software-based correction method with promising results.
-Lastly, we suggest guidelines for information visualization designers to avoid the issues.
+Lastly, we suggest guidelines for information visualization designers to avoid such issues.